AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/visual_elements.md

 ### Body Text

-The available sizes for body text in Spectrum for Adobe Express span from L to XXS, while the weight is usually around 400-500.
+The available sizes for body text in Spectrum for Adobe Express span from XS to XXL, while the weight is usually around 400-500.

 ![](./img/visual_body.png)